 Causes of chronic pelvic pain include (but are definitely not limited to):

 Any of those conditions are painful and complex enough on their own.
-But many women with pelvic health issues actually have more than one thing going on.
+But many women with pelvic pain issues actually have more than one thing going on.

 Reports suggest that 80-90 % of women with endometriosis also have interstitial cystitis (IC).

-Many people with IC also have chronic fatigue, and many people with IC also have fibromyalgia.
+Many people with IC also suffer from chronic fatigue syndrome, and many people with IC also have fibromyalgia.

 Infact, there's about a 15% overlap between IC and chronic fatigue, fibromyalgia, scleroderma and other collagen vascular type diseases (which are immune system disorders).